AmbiqAI/neuralSPOT/docs/developer_guide.md

 ##### Where is main()?

-NeuralSPOT [examples]() each contain a `main()`, and each example produces a different binary.
+NeuralSPOT [examples]() each contain a `main()`, and each example produces a different binary (AXF and BIN files).

 ##### Where are the linker script and reset handlers?

-NeuralSPOT uses the AmbiqSuite [linker script](https://github.com/AmbiqAI/neuralSPOT/blob/main/extern/AmbiqSuite/R4.1.0/src/linker_script.ld) and [startup_gcc](https://github.com/AmbiqAI/neuralSPOT/blob/main/extern/AmbiqSuite/R4.1.0/src/startup_gcc.c) (which defines reset handlers, vector tables, etc.).
+NeuralSPOT's platform-specific linker scripts and startup code are located in [neuralspot/ns-core/src/gcc](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-core/src/gcc) for the GCC toolchain and [neuralspot/ns-core/src/armclang](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-core/src/armclang) for the armclang toolchain.

 ##### How do the makefiles work?